Preparing Your Heart and Home for Communion

 If we were properly judging ourselves, we would not be judged, 1 Corinthians 11:31, CSB

-We hope you will be able to gather with your family or with a few close friends while maintaining all the social distancing guidelines to protect yourself and others.
+We hope you will be able to gather for service in-person at one of our three campuses, or with family and close friends online while maintaining all the social distancing guidelines to protect yourself and others.
 However, even if you’re alone, know that you are not alone.
 We are all in this together and Communion is a reminder that we are part of God’s family, the greatest family ever.
-We may not be physically present with one another, but we can join together to remember and give thanks.
-Watch the 9:30 or 11:30 service online and let’s receive Communion as best we can to remember all that this day means, all our Savior has done for us, and that we are indeed one body in Christ.
+We may not all be physically present with one another, but we can join together to remember and give thanks.
+For those of you watching online at 9:00AM or 11:00AM, let’s receive Communion as best we can to remember all that this day means, all our Savior has done for us, and that we are indeed one body in Christ.